kimjisung78/MCRepair-Plus-Plus/README.md

 <br><br>

 ## 2. Bug types
-We classified the performances of our approach and baselines per bug type as follows:
+We classified the performances of our approach and baselines per bug type using the location-level criterion as follows:
 * "Type 1" indicates a single-chunk bug that uses or fixes a location
     - "T1B" denotes a "Type 1" that uses a location for fixing
     - "T1F" denotes a "Type 1" that fixes a location